ShinyMyst/project-ion/README.md

-Testing applications with the openai.
-Current goal is to get a UI that helps tweak microphone input.
+# Overall Goals of Project
+- Use OpenAI API to generate responses- Use Speech to Text to generate a prompt for OpenAPI and read response with Text to Speech
+- Create a UI to improve interactions.
+Including response style and microphone settings

 # TODO - Future Plans